 How can you learn more?
 The research team’s findings are featured in an all-new exhibit encompassing approximately 300 square feet on the 3rd floor of the Museum entitled Science Spotlight: Baleen Whale Evolution.
 Visitors can see real specimens, including the skull of an adult minke whale, a complete rack of humpback whale baleen, and a preserved humpback whale fetus used in a CT scan analysis that yielded key evidence.
 Visitors can also examine a cast skull of an ancestral toothed whale species called Dorudon atrox, which lived in the sea some 38 million years ago before the evolution of the ancestors of living baleen whales, sperm whales, belugas, and dolphins.
 Also on display is a 3D-printed model of an early transitional whale species that had teeth and features suggesting the presence of rudimentary baleen.
 This transitional fossil, Aetiocetus weltoni, lived approximately 25 million years ago off the west coast of North America.

-Posted By Public Relations and Social Media Manager April Green.
+Posted by Public Relations and Social Media Manager April Green on February 11th, 2019

 Subscribe to our blog.
 Receive an email once a week that recaps the latest blog posts about our research, exhibitions, cool science news, and more